ajaysanan/openhab-addons/bundles/org.openhab.binding.autopatch/README.md

 ## Any custom content here!

-_Feel free to add additional sections for whatever you think should also be mentioned about your binding!_
+To execute a disconnect, change the input zone list to empty or output zone connection to 0 _Feel free to add additional sections for whatever you think should also be mentioned about your binding!_